-- 1. Click the System tab. - 2.
-Click the Device Name box and highlight the text. - 3.
-Type a user-friendly name into the Device Name box (2 to 64 characters).
+- 1. Place your mouse pointer over the System tab. - 2.
+Select General Settings from the drop-down menu. - 3.
+Click the Device Name box and highlight the text. - 4.
+Type a user-friendly name into the Device Name box (2 to 63 characters).
 A user-friendly name makes it easier to recognize the device on the network.
-Examples of user-friendly names are Front Door, Lobby, or Parking Lot. - 4.
+Examples of user-friendly names are Front Door, Lobby, or Parking Lot. - 5.
 Click Save to save the new device name, or click Reset to restore to the previously saved device name.